how to monetize a blog in 2023

 You can also monetize informational blog posts by providing your affiliate link as a potential solution to the user’s problem.
 For example, someone comes to your page with the keyword “how to learn French online”.

+Although the intent is primarily informational, there’s also commercial intent potential here.
 After providing them with a set of steps to help the reader find out how to learn French online, you could also invite them to check out some French learning resources, using your affiliate links.

-#5.
-Selling digital products
+#6.
+Sell digital products

-With the online learning industry is predicted to reach around $325 billion by 2025, there’s never been a better time to create and sell your own digital product.
+With the online learning industry predicted to reach around $325 billion by 2025, there’s never been a better time to create and sell your own digital product.

 Common types of products include e-books or video courses.